RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Methodology

-where $R$ is the rotation transformation group, whose elements are defined by $\theta$; $S$ is the scale transformation group, whose elements are defined by $s$. $\psi_{(\theta,s)}(x)$ defines the parameterized filter with index $\theta$ and $s$ in the 2 extra dimensions of filters in equivariant convolution.
-Similar to \eqref{InitConv}, by substituting the filter functions $\psi_{(\theta,s)}(x)$ in (\ref{psi}), the coefficient parameters $w_n$ are also learnable.
+where $R$ is the rotation transformation group indexed by $\theta$; $S$ is the scale transformation group indexed by $s$; $\psi_{(\theta,s)}(x)$ defines the parameterized filter with index $\theta$ and $s$, two extra channel dimensions in equivariant convolutions.
+Similar to Eq.~\eqref{InitConv}, by substituting convolution filters $\psi_{(\theta,s)}(x)$ with the parameterized convolution filters in Eq.~\eqref{psi}, convolution filters are also rotatable and scalable with the fixed basis functions $\phi_{n}(x), n = 1,2,\cdots\!, N$, and learnable with the coefficients $w_n$.